fpavogt/pyqz/_sources/acknowledge.txt

 Acknowledging pyqz
 ====================

-Only use lower case letters when mentioning pyqz, and always include the version number, e.g. pyqz 0.7.1 .
+Only use lower case letters when mentioning pyqz, and always include the version number, e.g. pyqz |release| .

 pyqz will be described in detail in